ExpressJet planning revival as widebody charter operator

 Amid drastically reduced air travel caused by Covid-19, ExpressJet suspended its operations in September 2020 following the termination of its contract with United.

 Prior to the pandemic, Expressjet had been operating ERJ-145s exclusively as United Express.
-But United shifted its ERJ-145 flying to partner Ohio-based CommuteAir, leaving the regional carrier without a mainline partner.
+But United shifted its ERJ-145 flying to Ohio-based partner CommuteAir, leaving the regional carrier without a mainline sponsor.

 In October 2021, the regional airline briefly re-emerged as the short-lived Reno, Nevada-based Aha – standing for “air-hotel-adventure”.
 It had planned to provide both scheduled and chartered flights, but filed for bankruptcy about a year after launching.